 The idea of using a balance scale as a metaphor for balance in conversational turns is intriguing and one we’ve explored a bit.
-In this video from Autism Teaching Strategies, Joel Shaul demonstrates the strategy and discusses it relative to turn-taking.
+In this video from Autism Teaching Strategies, Joel Shaul demonstrates the strategy and discusses it relative to turn-taking (Click here for Part 1 and click here for the second video).
 That makes sense for a lot of learners who don’t respond to non-obligatory situations as well as they could.

 We’ve also used it for helping people with AAC see how their utterances compare to the utterances of their conversational partners.
 Using this metaphor has helped them use conversational control messages more frequently (e.g., ‘That’s right;’ ‘I agree;’ ‘Tell me more’), add detail to very brief messages, and think about the cohesion.

 We’d love to know if you’re using this strategy or if you use other metaphors that help build conversation skills.